Elemental Shaman PvP Guide for WotLK Classic

 Elemental Shaman PvP Arena Teams and Compositions

-In 2v2, Shaman + Rogue, Shaman + Warlock, and Shaman + Mage are your best compositions.
-The idea is to have a partner who can crowd control enemies, allowing you to deal damage uninterrupted and avoid line-of-sight issues.
+In 2v2, Shaman + Destruction Warlock, Shaman + Rogue, Shaman + Mage, and Shaman + Discipline Priest are your best compositions.
+The idea is to have a partner who can help crowd control enemies and peel for you, allowing you to deal damage uninterrupted.

 In 5v5, Shaman can fit into just about any team, and does not have any specifically-favored composition.
-Matches tend to be quick and explosive, which makes Bloodlust a must, and Shaman's burst with Elemental Mastery-powered Chain Lightnings are a great way to get a quick kill in.
+Matches tend to be quick and explosive, which makes Bloodlust a must, and Shaman's high burst with Elemental Mastery helps get quick kills.
+Totem of Wrath is also particularly useful in caster cleave setups.

 - Battle.net Black Friday Sale: Up to 67% Off